-Insurance is available for Package Services mail upon payment of an additional fee.
+Insurance is available upon payment of an additional fee.
 Insurance covers loss, rifling, or damage to mailed items.
 Priority Mail and items sent at the First-Class Mail rate that contain Package Services matter, and official mail (U.S. government) bearing the "Postage and fees paid" endorsement also may be insured.
-Return Receipt and Restricted Delivery Service are provided for additional fees in accordance with 822 and 823.
-See DMM S913 for detailed information.
+A Return Receipt may be provided for an additional fee in accordance with 822 and 823.
+See DMM 503 for detailed information.